-The rise in population growth after 2009 is almost completely the result of immigration, given a positive balance of births over deaths between 2009 and 2016 of only 13,200 relative to a net migration balance over that time span of 417,700.
-The positive migration balance between the beginning and end of year has started to pick up in 2000 from 17,300 to a peak in 2004 of 50,800; after that net immigration slowed down and reached a low of 17,100 in 2009, a result of the international economic crisis which slowed down international migration flows.
-With the economic upswing in 2010 migration gained momentum again, peaking in 2015 with net immigration of 113,100 as a result of massive refugee inflows, followed by a slowdown of growth to 64,700 as a consequence of barriers to entry of asylum seekers.
+The rise in population growth from 2009 onwards is almost completely the result of immigration, given a positive balance of births over deaths between 2009 and 2017 of only 17,600 relative to a net migration balance over that time span of 462,300.
+The positive migration balance between the beginning and end of year has started to pick up in 2000 from 17,300 to a peak in 2004 of 50,800; after that, net immigration slowed down and reached a low of 17,100 in 2009, a result of the international economic crisis which slowed down international migration flows.
+With the economic upswing in 2010 migration gained momentum again, peaking in 2015 with net immigration of 113,100 as a result of massive refugee inflows, followed by a slowdown of growth to 64,700 in 2016 and 44,600 in 2017 - a consequence of barriers to entry of asylum seekers in Europe in general and Austria in particular.
+Also, the increased hostility against migrants in the political arena, above all refugees, may have acted as s a deterrent to entry.